-The Nippon Foundation, established in 1962, has been involved in activities to support disabled people in Japan and around the world for more than 50 years.
-In the course of working together with disabled people we have learned that removing the obstacles that prevent their equal participation paves the way for everyone – with or without a disability – to demonstrate their full potential.
-Disabled people have often been stereotyped as people who “need to be protected by society,” but that image needs to be swept aside through a paradigm shift toward viewing them as “contributors to society.”
+The Nippon Foundation, established in 1962, has been involved in activities to support persons with disabilities in Japan and around the world for more than 50 years.
+In the course of working together with persons with disabilities, we have learned that removing the obstacles that prevent their equal participation paves the way for everyone – with or without a disability – to demonstrate their full potential.
+Persons with disabilities have often been stereotyped as people who “need to be protected by society,” but that image needs to be swept aside through a paradigm shift toward viewing them as “contributors to society.”
 It is important that we continue to lend a helping hand to people facing severe difficulties and also to carry on the support activities that aim to provide equal opportunities.
-But, at the same time, The Nippon Foundation wants to contribute to that paradigm shift by offering innovative support that seeks to allow highly talented disabled people to better display their abilities and thereby lead the way in encouraging and inspiring others in society.
+But, at the same time, The Nippon Foundation wants to contribute to that paradigm shift by offering innovative support that seeks to allow highly talented persons with disabilities to better display their abilities and thereby lead the way in encouraging and inspiring others in society.

-The Nippon Foundation DIVERSITY IN THE ARTS Performing Arts Group reported on its fiscal 2017 activ
+The Nippon Foundation DIVERSITY IN THE ARTS The 4th International Art Exhibition

 Discovering Hidden Talent

-The Nippon Foundation is supporting disabled people engaged in various activities to live dignified, fulfilling lives in which their latent talents and possibilities can fully develop.
-These activities provide encouragement to other disabled people and also help to overcome social prejudice.
+The Nippon Foundation is supporting persons with disabilities engaged in various activities to help them live dignified, fulfilling lives in which their latent talents and possibilities can fully develop.
+These activities provide encouragement to others and also help to overcome social prejudice.

 Supporting Financial Independence

-We are backing efforts aimed at economic independence, including financial assistance to companies engaged in businesses for disabled people to expand employment opportunities and come up with new types of job assistance.
+We are backing efforts aimed at economic independence, including financial assistance to companies engaged in businesses for persons with disabilities to expand employment opportunities and come up with new types of job assistance.

-Since 2014 we have been supporting product planning and development for luxury chocolates made by disabled people through a tie-up with a famous chocolatier.
+Since 2014 we have been supporting product planning and development for luxury chocolates made by persons with disabilities through a tie-up with a famous chocolatier.

 Disability Inclusive Financing

 In addition to providing operating funds, the program focuses on financing for facilities and equipment.
-The aim is to increase employment opportunities for disabled people by expanding businesses.
+The aim is to increase employment opportunities for persons with disabilities by expanding businesses.
 The program also helps remove hurdles in the application process with training in application methods as well as in business management.

 Introducing Needed Infrastructure and Other Facilities

-We are making it easier for disabled people to display their abilities by developing a barrier-free map application, promoting sign language, and pursuing other efforts to create a foundation for daily life.
+We are making it easier for persons with disabilities to display their abilities by developing a barrier-free map application, promoting sign language, and pursuing other efforts to create a foundation for daily life.